bellaj/thirsty_men_problem/README.md

 # Thirsty men problem

-Imagine yourself, on a hot day there is a water outage and feeling very thirsty.
+Imagine yourself, on a hot day a water outage occured and you're feeling very thirsty.
 You went to the fridge to get some cold water.
 You were lucky enough and you found a single bottle of water left.
 While you were enjoying this finding and playing with your bottle in the air.
 Ding dong, somebody ring at the door.